ILightThings/ISO-of-doom-2022/README.md

 echo "[i] Done"
 ```

-A few things we will be changing within the existing template, is the preseed.cfg file, and the selected packages.
+A few things we will be changing within the existing template.

 #### Base Image and Live Build Tools